-The data we hold
+The Personal Information we hold

-- information required for Edward Scott and Co to meet legal and regulatory requirements, in particular in respect of anti-money laundering legislation, including information on source of funds and source of wealth;
+8.2.
+Personal Information required to meet our legal and regulatory requirements, in particular in respect of anti-money laundering legislation, including information on source of funds and source of wealth;

-- information provided in the course of the provision of legal services (for example, information on professional relationships and background, financial wealth and assets held, transactions entered into, tax status, disputes and court proceedings engaged in);
+8.3.
+Personal Information provided in the course of the provision of legal services (for example, information on professional relationships and background, financial wealth and assets held, transactions entered into, tax status, disputes and court proceedings engaged in);

-- in certain circumstances, your and others’ signature(s), financial information such as bank account details and payment related information;
+8.4. in certain circumstances, your and others’ signature(s), financial information such as bank account details and payment related information;

-- the content of any enquiry submitted over our website; and
+8.5. the content of any enquiry submitted over our website; and

-8. Edward Scott and Co may also collect and process personal data regarding people connected to you, either by way of professional (or other) association or by way of family relationship.
+9. We may also collect and process Personal Information regarding people connected to you, either by way of professional (or other) association or by way of family relationship.